Security & compliance

-Our users trust us to keep their data safe and secure, a responsibility which we take very seriously.
+Our users trust us to keep their data safe and secure, a responsibility we take seriously.
 If you have any questions or concerns about this, please get in touch.

-If you would like to report a vulnerability or security concern regarding any Sanity.io product, please contact email@example.com.
 We will verify the report and take corrective action as soon as possible, then notify our users and the relevant authorities of the issue.
+Our GPG key is available on https://email@example.com.

 All credit card and payment information is handled by our payment processor, Stripe.
 They have been audited by an independent PCI Qualified Security Assessor and certified as a PCI Service Provider level 1, the most stringent certification available in the payments industry.